Regular completions of $\mathbb{Z}^n$-free groups: Effective regular completions

-Finally, to prove (iv) observe that a maximal abelian subgroup $C$ of $G$ corresponds to a pair of ends of $\Gamma_G$ which are the ends of its axis $Axis(C)$.
-Now, (iv) follows from (iii).
+In order to prove (iv) observe that a maximal abelian subgroup $C$ of $G$ corresponds to a pair of ends of $\Gamma_G$, which are the ends of its axis $Axis(C)$.
+Now, (iv) follows from (iii). \end{proof}